 * Click here for rating key

-Tempranillo Restaurant Review: With the bright lights of Aspen just a short jaunt away, the down-valley bedroom community of Basalt has long been overshadowed by its ritzier, glitzier neighbor.
-But a number of restaurants are transforming Basalt into a commendable dining destination---and Tempranillo is leading the march.
-Spearheaded by chef-owner Javier Gonzalez-Bringas, it's a bar-cum-restaurant suited to sexy, young hipsters with polished palates.
-The whimsical menu, a marriage of Spanish and Italian cuisines, peddles a rift of small plates and main dishes that zigzag from calamari with chorizo to stuffed piquillo peppers and a potato and octopus salad.
-Seaworthy shellfish bolsters the piquant paella fragrant with saffron, and the red snapper with tomatoes, leeks, capers and garlic is just as lively.
-The bar area bristles with a conversational crowd, and true to its name, you'll find several Tempranillos on the impressive wine list.
+Tempranillo Restaurant Review: The down-valley bedroom community of Basalt was long overshadowed by ritzier, glitzier nearby Aspen.
+But in the past several years, a number of restaurants arrived to transform it into a commendable dining destination.
+And Tempranillo led the march.
+Spearheaded by chef-owner Javier Gonzalez-Bringas, it's a tapas bar-cum-restaurant suited to sexy, young hipsters with polished palates.
+The whimsical menu, a marriage of Spanish and Italian cuisines, zigzags from classic small plates like pan con tomate and albóndigas to original hybrids such as rigatoni with elk sausage and queso de la Garrotxa or Seville-style grilled salmon with pesto.
+The bar area bubbles with conversation, and true to its name, you'll find several Tempranillos on the all-Spanish wine list.
 Join the throng of jovial locals who saddle up to the community table and share in the revelry, or settle into the dim-lit dining room festooned with wooden accents, colorful art and a blazing fireplace.